goauthentik/authentik/website/docs/terminology.md

 ### Property Mappings

 Property Mappings allow you to make information available for external applications.
-For example, if you want to login to AWS with passbook, you'd use Property Mappings to set the user's roles in AWS based on their group memberships in passbook.
+For example, if you want to login to AWS with authentik, you'd use Property Mappings to set the user's roles in AWS based on their group memberships in authentik.